Xi Beach

 Xi Beach is situated in the south of the Paliki peninsula of Kefalonia, Greece, and part of the district Mantzavinata near the town of Lixouri.
+Its reddish sand and clay cliffs shaped by the nature, make it truly unique.
+It is the geosite nr.
+03 of the UNESCO Geopark Kefalonia Ithaka.

 Location

 Its location can be seen in Google Maps.

 The beach is a 3.3 km strip of sand which is up to 50 m wide in places.
 Several roads branch on the approach to the area and bring one out at different locations along its length, usually close to a bar, taverna or apartment complex.

 Character

 Xi is renowned for its soft, red sand.
 It is a Blue Flag beach.

 The sand slopes reasonably gently so that one can go out a distance from the shoreline.
 The areas of the beach that are close to hotels are developed and organised with beach loungers and sun shades.
 Areas that are away from amenities present a more natural aspect.

 Geology

-The surrounding sediment and cliffs at Xi Beach are made up of a white clay, which is eroded into sharp profiles by the rain.
-The beach is made up of a soft, red sand.